A motivic conjecture of Milne

-the multiplications with powers of $x_0$ being scalar multiplications.
-The system (5) defines a closed subscheme $\scrY$ of $\dbP_{k}^n$.
-By repeatedly using the projective dimension theorem (cf. [Ha, Ch.
-I, Thm.
-7.2]), we get that the $k$-scheme $\scrY$ is non-empty.
-Let $\scrH$ be the hypersurface of $\dbP^n_{k}$ defined by $x_0=0$.
-We first consider the case when the set $(\scrY\cap\scrH)(k)$ is empty.
-In this case we have $\Spec(Z_1)=\scrY$ and therefore from (a) we get that $\scrY$ is an \'etale, closed subscheme of $\dbP^n_{k}$.
-Thus the $\Spec(k)$-scheme $\scrY$ is finite.
-The degree of $Y$ is $p^n$, cf. [Ha, Ch.
-I, Thm.
-7.7].
-Thus $\Spec(Z_1)=\Spec(k^{p^n})$; therefore (b) holds in this case.

-We consider the case when the set $(\scrY\cap\scrH)(k)$ is non-empty.
-This means that the system of linear equations $B_1x=0$ has a non-trivial solution in $k$.
-Thus the matrix $B_1$ is not invertible.
-Up to a renumbering of $x_i$'s we can assume that we have an identity $B_1^{(n)}=\sum_{i=1}^{n-1} d_iB_1^{(i)}$, where $d_i\in k$ and where $B_1^{(i)}$ is the $i$-th row of $B_1$.
-The system (4) is equivalent to the system $\scrX$ of equations, where we keep the first $n-1$ equations of (4) which involve $x_1,\ldots,x_{n-1}$ on the left hand side and where we replace the last equation of (4) which involves $x_n$ on the left hand side by the following linear equation
+Suppose now that the matrix $B$ is not invertible.
+Up to a renumbering of $x_i$'s we can assume that we have an identity $\sum_{i=1}^{n} d_iB^{(i)}=0$, where $d_i\in k$ with $d_n=1$ and where $B^{(i)}$ is the $i$-th row of $B$.
+The system of equations $(4)$ is equivalent to the system $\scrX$ of equations, where we keep the first $n-1$ equations of $(4)$ which involve $x_1,\ldots,x_{n-1}$ on the left hand side and where we replace the last equation of $(4)$ which involves $x_n$ on the left hand side by the equation